 Visiting Prague in winter really does reward you – I much preferred it to my visit in October, and I have a sneaking suspicion that it might become an annual event.
 There are so many things to do, and scenes which will delight and inspire – from snow-laden houses, to open-air skating, to the excitement of New Year fireworks.
 Inside activities are just as fun, even if you decide just to hunker down in the warm, and enjoy the food and drink.
 There’s no aspect of visiting Prague in winter which disappoints.

 So don’t be put off by the weather!
 You really will be missing out on something a bit magical.

-I hope this guide has inspired you to visit Prague in winter – let me know in the comments below if it has, or if you’ve been here in the winter months!
+I hope this guide has inspired you to visit Prague in winter -don’t be put off by the weather, because there’s so many things you can do in all weather!
+Let me know in the comments below if its given you the travel bug, or if you’ve been here in the winter months!
 Share the memories with me!

 Also, I’d like to say a big thank you to Prague.eu, who are the official tourist website for Prague – they really couldn’t have been more helpful with their suggestions when I contacted them about this article, and they also very kindly gave me permission to use the stunning photography I’ve used to illustrate it.
 Check out the website, because it’s an absolute mine of useful information!

 And if you’ve enjoyed reading this article, consider giving it a share using the buttons below, or pinning it to Pinterest!
 I’ll love you forever and a day!

 Please be advised that there may be affiliate links in this article.
 These incur zero extra cost to you if you make a purchase, and give me a few funds towards the running of this site!
 They also go towards my ambition of owning a carp in a bathtub.